 - 1 cup onions finely chopped

-- 1 to 2 green chilies (milder variety) chopped
+- 1 to 2 green chilies (Thai/ Indian chilies or serrano peppers)

-- ½ cup tomato puree or finely chopped
+- ½ cup tomato puree (or deseeded & finely chopped)

-- ¾ to ½ tsp red chili powder (mild variety like kashmiri or byadgi) (or as needed)
+- ¾ to ½ teaspoon Kashmiri red chili powder (or paprika) (adjust to taste)

-- ¾ to ½ tsp garam masala or chicken masala
+- ¾ to ½ teaspoon garam masala (or chicken masala powder, adjust to taste)

 - Cover & set aside for about 45 mins to 1 hour.
 It can also be left overnight in the refrigerator.

 - Heat oil in a pan or pot.
-Saute cloves, cinnamon, cardamoms and bay leaf in hot oil for a min.
-You can also add curry leaves if you have.
+Add the whole spices – cloves, cinnamon, cardamoms and bay leaf. (be careful – they can splutter)

-- Add ginger garlic paste and saute until the raw smell goes off.
+- Add ginger garlic paste and saute for a minute, until the raw smell of the ginger garlic goes off.

-- Flip the chicken pieces and mix everything well.
-Add coriander leaves or mint leaves and give a stir.
+- Add coriander leaves or mint leaves and give a good stir.

 - Cover the pan again and continue to cook on a low heat until chicken is completely cooked to soft and tender.
-Chicken gets cooked in its own moisture, so don't need to add water.
+For a semi-dry chicken masala, you don't need to add water as the chicken gets cooked in its own moisture.

 - Serve chicken masala hot with steamed rice, roti, sliced onion wedges and lemon.